doefom/statamic-table-of-contents/README.md

 # Statamic Table Of Contents

-> A Statamic addon that generates a table of contents from a bard or markdown field.
+> A Statamic addon that generates a table of contents from a bard or markdown field in your antlers templates using
+> a single tag.

 ## Features